Wolff Parkinson White

 Wolff Parkinson White has released 7 full length albums and a slew of EPs and remixes, including releases on Detroit Underground and GroundUP.

-The recent "Superbia" is most of like his live sets as it is live mixed in real time.
+The recent release "Superbia" is most resembling a live set as it is live mixed in real time.

 As Jochen is often touring in various places with his jazz projects and travel cost for the single-person project is so low, a Wolff Parkinson White show is surprisingly easy to organize.
 For booking please contact firstname.lastname@example.org